Draft Beer System Cleaning Overview

 Beer systems should always be designed with the shortest possible system length.
 Keeping beer lines short reduces operating and maintenance costs.
 As line length increases, the potential maintenance issues increase proportionately.

-All beer line needs to be replaced on a regular basis.
+Additionally, replace all beer lines on a regular basis.

-Line replacement should be performed after a routine cleaning or, the line to be replaced should be taken out of the cleaning loop.
+You should have line replacement performed after a routine cleaning or, the line replaced should be taken out of the cleaning loop.
 There is no need to clean a freshly replaced line.

-- Vinyl Jumpers and direct draw lines should be replaced every year.
+- Replace vinyl jumpers and direct draw lines every year.

 - Changes to the chemical cleaning process are not compatible with existing hardware.

-- Replace when chlorine has been used in the beer line cleaning.
+- Replace beer lines after using chlorine in the beer line cleaning.

 - The beer system is 10 years or older.